anandaworldwide/ananda-library-chatbot/bin/README.md

 # Bin Directory

-This directory contains utility scripts for the Ananda Library Chatbot project.
+This directory contains utility scripts for the Mega RAG Chatbot project.

 ## Available Scripts